The Dive Otter

 Buoyancy Basics

 Buoyancy, when you strip away the scientific discussions that involve the concepts of water density and displacement (Archimedes' Principle) and gravity and volume and upward force and temperature and humidity and who knows what else, is at the end of the day about managing weight.
 What makes it difficult underwater is that the variables I mentioned above change minute by minute...literally.
-There is no point in understanding the nuances of the science until you have the proper weight for TWO situations where buoyancy is critical.
+There is no point in understanding the nuances of the science until you have the proper weight for ONE situation where buoyancy is critical.
 Ignore everything else at the beginning.
 Yes everything, ignore your breathing, ignore placement, ignore ditchable or not ditchable, ignore it all.
 There is one point and one point only you need to get started:

 1. The minimum weight you need to stay at 15ft of depth